Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Sensors (to measure properties or inputs), Logic Unit (to process information measured via sensors), and Actuator (that can act or output the desired result).

-We can apply the generic system architecture to a variety of systems.
+We can apply the architecture to abstract diversity of systems.
-For example, imagine yourself riding your bicycle and encountering a stop sign on the road.
+For example, imagine yourself riding your bicycle on University Avenue and encountering a stop sign on the road.

-In one scenario you can describe your eyes as the sensor, your brain as the computation unit, and your hands as the actuator (pressing the levers to stop your bike).
-In another scenario, you can describe your bike with this architecture where the levers are the sensors, there is no computation unit, and the signal is directly transferred to the breaks and the wheel.
+In one scenario you can describe yourself as the system.
+In this case, your eyes are the sensor, your brain is the computation unit, and your hands are the actuator (pressing the levers to stop your bike).

+In another scenario, you can describe your bike as the system.
+In this case, the levers are the sensors.
+There is no computation unit, and the signal is directly transferred via a cable to the actuators breaks on the wheels.

-Pick a scenario of your own choice (include a photo if applicaple) define the system in this example and draw a generic system architecture with appropriate units.
+**Q.1.a** Pick a scenario of your own choice (include a photo if applicable).
+Define the system in this scenario.

+**Q.1.b** Draw a generic system architecture with appropriate units.

 ## (Q2) GOOP Tube (50 pts)